What is a Facelift?

 Does a facelift/neck lift require an overnight hospital stay?

 Rarely.
 This procedure can be performed in the hospital or in an outpatient surgical center.
-You will most likely be able to go home a few hours after your rhinoplasty surgery.
+You will most likely be able to go home a few hours after your face/neck lift surgery.

 Are there any medications that need to be avoided before surgery?